BoboTiG/trafic/README.md

 # Trafic

 A Python desktop application that displays a systray icon with a counter about data metrics from all network adaptators.
+Codename: Mayonnaise.

 Tested OK on:
 - Debian GNU/Linux 10 (buster)